AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Transfer the remainder of the sample (~450 uL) into the yellow DNA spin column.
 Spin for 30 seconds at 16000 rpm.

-- Move the liquid collected in the collection tube into a labeled 5 mL tube.
+- Move the liquid collected in the collection tube into the labeled 5 mL tube to combine with the liquid from the last spin.
 This is your RNA!
 Set this aside until RNA extraction steps.

+- The DNA remains on the filter of the yellow DNA spin column.

 #### DNA extraction

 - Move yellow DNA column to new collection tube and discard the old one.

 - Add 400 uL of prep buffer.
-Spin for 30 seconds at 16000 rpm.
+Cenrifuge for 30 seconds at 16000 rpm.
 Discard liquid.

 - Add 700 uL of wash buffer.
-Spin for 30 seconds at 16000 rpm.
+Cenrifuge for 30 seconds at 16000 rpm.
 Discard liquid.

 - Add 400 uL of wash buffer.
-Spin for 2 minutes at 16000 rpm.
+Cenrifuge for 2 minutes at 16000 rpm.
 Discard liquid.

-- Spin columns dry for 2 minutes at 16000 rpm.
+- Centrifuge columns dry for 2 minutes at 16000 rpm.

-- Move yellow DNA spin column into final gDNA 1.5 mL tube.
+- Move yellow DNA spin column into final labeled gDNA 1.5 mL tube ("ID gDNA Date").

 - Add 40 µL of warm Tris to spin column.
 Let columns sit for 5 minutes at room temperature.
 Spin for 30 seconds at 16000 rpm.
 DO THIS TWICE!
 Total elution volume = 80 µL

 - Aliquot 12 µL into PCR tubes for QC.
-Store the rest of the gDNA at -20℃.
+Store the rest of the gDNA at -20°C.

 #### RNA extraction